glenpereira/leetcode-trainer/README.md

 Sheet, pulls problem data from the alfa-leetcode-api, and helps you _understand_ problems instead of memorizing them.

+> ⚠ I 100% vibe-coded this.
+I have no idea if it breaks any ToS.
+Use at your own risk.

 ## What it does

 - **Solve view** — Striver SDE Sheet browser, Monaco editor, a timer, **escalating